kiprenzo/Online-Retail-EDA--Python-Data-Vis/README.md

 # Requirements

-**Important:** you must have the necessary credentials to connect to an AWS RDS db and store them in a `credentials.yaml` file in a dictionary format:
+**Important:** in order to use `RDSDatabaseConnector`, you must have the necessary credentials to connect to an AWS RDS db and store them in a `credentials.yaml` file in a dictionary format:
 > RDS_HOST: *host url*
 > RDS_PASSWORD: *pw*
 > RDS_USER: *user*